 The US Constitution calls for a Census to count the nation’s population every ten years to determine the distribution of government resources as well as political representation across the country.
 Yet the Census has historically failed to count low-income, immigrant, and limited-English proficient communities and communities of color.
 As a result, minority voting rights are diluted and federal funds and government services are not allocated in a fair and equitable manner.

 As Census 2020 nears, CAA is playing an active advocacy role to remove the dangerous citizenship question from the Census, to include more languages in the Census, and to increase the available resources for community-based organizations to conduct the outreach that can best engage the hardest-to-count community members.
 We will also play a key coordinating and support role throughout San Francisco, and spearhead focused Census efforts in our community.

 Racial profiling, national security scapegoating, and mass incarceration must be replaced with systems that humanize and protect the safety of all people.

-For CAA this work includes ending the U.S. Department of Justice practice of targeting Chinese Americans for espionage-related crimes by raising community awareness, providing support for affected individuals and their families, and building bridges and solidarity across all affected communities.
+For CAA this work includes ending the U.S. Department of Justice’s practice of targeting Chinese Americans for espionage-related crimes by raising community awareness, providing support for affected individuals and their families, and building bridges and solidarity across all affected communities.
 The goal is to combat racism and xenophobia that fuel all injustices, including police violence against Black communities, the Trump administration’s Muslim Ban, and the demonization of

-In San Francisco, our work with the criminal justice system recognizes the role of mass incarceration as form of social control, and seeks community justice by working with directly impacted people to find non-enforcement, long-term, and prevention and safety solutions.
+In San Francisco, our work with the criminal justice system recognizes the role of mass incarceration as a form of social control, and seeks community justice by working with directly impacted people to find non-enforcement, long-term, and prevention and safety solutions.